gutentag2012/form-signals/docs/guide/react/basic-usage.md

 ```

 ::: tip
-It is recommended
-to create your custom `input` component that takes the field signal as a prop to optimize the re-renders.
-If you use the `nameField.data.value` in the main component, it will re-render the whole component on every change.
+To optimize re-renders, create a custom `input` component that receives the field signal as a prop.
+Using `nameField.data.value` directly in the main component triggers a full re-render on every change.
 :::

 ::: info